Can You Be Extradited from Dubai to the UK? Treaty Guide 2026

 How can legal support impact the outcomes of extradition?

-Professional legal support can significantly impact the outcome of a case.
-An experienced attorney will assess the legality and justification of the extradition request, develop a defense strategy, present arguments in court, and if necessary, appeal the decision, greatly increasing the chances of a positive outcome for the client.
+For decades, professional legal support has been shown to significantly impact the outcome of a case.
+An experienced attorney will assess the legality and justification of the extradition request, develop a defense strategy, present arguments in court, and, if necessary, appeal the decision, greatly increasing the chances of a positive outcome for the client.

 What crimes fall under the extradition treaty?